ihitge/https-github.com-ihitge-social-content-engine-v01/user_guide.md

 ## Feature Deep Dive

 ### Creative Suggestions
 This panel is your AI marketing assistant.
-Use the "New Ideas" button to brainstorm, then refine the text in the cards to get it just right.
+Use the "Generate Test Ideas" button to brainstorm, then refine the text in the cards to get it just right.
 The generated content will always use the three suggestions currently displayed and edited by you.

 ### Video Generation Controls
 You can optionally provide a **Start Image** and/or an **End Image** for video generation.
 This gives you more control over the final video, allowing you to create "Midjourney-style" transformations.